FHantke/brave-browser-wiki/Patching-Chromium.md

 Try to extend Java class like in that example https://github.com/brave/brave-core/blob/master/android/java/org/chromium/chrome/browser/BraveActivity.java or https://github.com/brave/brave-core/blob/master/android/java/org/chromium/chrome/browser/toolbar/top/BraveToolbarLayout.java.
 After that just create the new class via `new ...` where the old class created.

+## Patching java files
+Many java patches can be replaced by using asm.
+In order to use asm properly you have to ensure that things compile correctly pre-asm and then make the changes in the asm step that will produce the actual calls you want.
+Examples:
+Changing private methods to public - https://github.com/brave/brave-core/pull/4716/files more examples to follow

 ## Patching Android xml files

 - AndroidManifest.xml: Brave's addition to the manifest is included in the original chromium's and located in that place https://github.com/brave/brave-core/blob/master/android/java/AndroidManifest.xml.
 Add new items inside it.